danialkeimasi/whoknows-template-manager-server/README.md

-## What is template-manager?
+## Template Manager
-It's a flask server that implements API and functionality for writing and testing templates and generating question from them.
+a flask server that implements API and functionality for writing and testing templates and generating question from them, that used in a question game named whoknows

 ## How to install?